mSparks43/XPlane-11-AutoATC-plugin/README.md

 In "XPlane-11-AutoATC-plugin":
 > make clean

+> make OS=LINUX XPVER=11
-> make OS=LINUX
+> make OS=LINUX XPVER=10

-Output is "lin.xpl" in "build/AutoATC/64/"
+Output is "lin.xpl" in "deploy/XP1X/AutoATC/64/"

 ### MacOS
+N.B.
+With the current Catalina issue a MacOS XP11 build will follow once the latest version for Windows/Linux is tested and deployed
 In "XPlane-11-AutoATC-plugin":
 > make clean